ThunderboltCommunicationsCorp/Thunderbolt-Quantum-Navigator/README.md

 -------------------------------------------------------------------
 # Status:

-Work has resumed on the neglected installer and should be released soon for V12.6
+Work has now finished on the installer for Thunderbolt Quantum Navigator and can be found in the latest release (12.6.0.0)

 -------------------------------------------------------------------